Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

-but as we will see later, this definition would be too na\"ive for Particle Physics purposes.
-Indeed, in reality in a sample of LHC events there would be a variable number of QCD and Top events depending on where in the ROC curve we are setting our analysis.
+As one sees in Fig.~\ref{fig:WjetAA}, events with P(Top) close to 1 are mostly coming from a Top distribution and those whose P(Top) is close to 0 are mostly from the QCD events.
+One could think of using this behaviour to assign an {\it anomaly} character to events which would be well separated from the Top and QCD, e.g. whose P(Top) would lay near 0.5.
+But as we will see later in Sec.~\ref{sec:detection}, this definition would be too na\"ive for Particle Physics purposes.
+Indeed, in reality in a sample of LHC events there would be a variable number of QCD and Top events depending where on the ROC curve we are setting our analysis.
 Moving towards the right on Figure~\ref{fig:WjetAA} corresponds to different choices of working points in the acceptance of Top and QCD events, an {\it efficiency} to collect or reject these events.
-An equation like Eq.~\ref{eq:naive} does not take into account the overall amount of QCD and Top events left after setting the threshold.
+Looking at a rough window around P(Top)$\simeq$ 0.5 does not take into account the overall amount of QCD and Top events remaining after setting the threshold.
 We will discuss this issue in the last part of this Section.

 As we introduce awareness to more types of anomalies, this behaviour continues to hold and improves up to a point.
-This can be seen in the Figures~\ref{fig:2to5}.
+This can be seen in the Figures in~\ref{fig:2to5}.
 In the top panel we observe the effect of adding an additional example in the awareness term, adding to W-jet additional awareness of $R_4$, a resonance leading to a high energy jet with 4-prongs.
 The improvement from Figure~\ref{fig:WjetAA} is clear, signalling that the awareness procedure improves with more variety of examples.
 We checked that the improvement is roughly independent of the choice of examples of anomalies, which indicates the procedure is robust.

 Nevertheless, this improvement does not imply that awareness can be arbitrarily enhanced by just adding more examples.
 Indeed, we find that the power of the procedure {\it saturates}.
 This can be seen in the bottom panels of Fig.~\ref{fig:2to5}, where going from awareness of four different anomalies to extending to five does not change the overall picture.